 Dice and steam the zucchini in the last couple of minutes with the pumpkin (peel it first if your little people are detectives for any green ‘bits’!)

-Place the steamed veg and chick peas with the extra water (if necessary), into your blender/processor/bullet/thermal cooker together with the tomato paste and coconut cream and blend until smooth (Start on speed 4 and work up to speed 6, for 10 seconds, then scrape down and repeat).
+Place the steamed veg and chick peas with the extra water (if necessary), into your blender/processor/bullet/thermal cooker together with the tomato paste and coconut cream/tahini and blend until smooth (Start on speed 4 and work up to speed 6, for 10 seconds, then scrape down and repeat).
 Add in cheesey sprinkles and blend again (speed 6, 8 secs)

 Cook and drain your pasta, then return to the saucepan and pour over the sauce.

-This makes enough sauce for about 4-5 serves of pasta.
+This makes enough sauce for about 3 dinners, just freeze the leftovers.